 Increase Your Income

 Although increasing your income seems obvious, it can become a challenge for many, especially those demanding full-time jobs with little free time for other financial pursuits.
-If you have limited upward mobility in your career field, you’ll need to resort to a side hassle to increase your income.
+If you have limited upward mobility in your career field, you’ll need to resort to a side hustle to increase your income.
 Some choose to provide a service, while others opt to resort to online sales or even blog and other activities that make working from home in their spare time easier.

 Increasing income works for many who have interests that can pay in their downtime, but those who don’t know where to start will have a real challenge and may need some perspective from others who managed to increase their earnings.
+You will need a savings goal.

 Who Started the FIRE Movement?

-The FIRE movement was started by the book authors Vicki Robin and Joe Dominguez.
+This retire early movement was started by the book authors Vicki Robin and Joe Dominguez.
 They authored the 1992 book Your Money or Your Life.
 The book encouraged people to enjoy their life more fully by taking part in their hobbies, spending time with family, and doing the things they enjoy rather than working their life away.
 This concept was highly attractive to many people dreading this possibility.

 Eventually, this movement took on a life of its own and began to spread across the country and then morph into some specific movements with the same basic concept but using varying strategies.